-/ Serve a small amount.

-Include different coloured foods, interesting shapes and textures.
+- Serve a small amount. - Serve new foods with a familiar food they like eating. - Include different coloured foods, interesting shapes and textures.

-Keep trying!!

-You may need to offer a new

-food up to 15 times for your child

-to accept it.
+Keep trying.
+You may need to offer a new food up to 15 times for your child to accept it.